krish240574/loong/data/CONTRIBUTING.md

   - `name`: Name of the dataset (e.g., `"Loong_Mathematics"`)
   - `contributor`: Name of the dataset contributor
   - `date_created`: Date when the dataset was created (YYYY-MM-DD format)
-- `metadata` (OPTIONAL): Arbitrary metadata: difficulty (numerical scale), tags, units, subdomains, domain-specific metadata, etc. If `answer_precision` is not specified, the tolerable error in verification will be considered as 0.
+- `metadata` (OPTIONAL): Arbitrary metadata: difficulty (numerical scale), tags, units, subdomains, domain-specific metadata, etc. If `answer_tolerance` is not specified, the tolerable error in verification will be considered as 0.

 ---